SputnikRocket/PKGBUILDS/README.md

 # PKGBUILDS
-PKGBUILDS for Arch Linux ARM (or derivatives), focusing on non-systemd-usage
+PKGBUILDS for Arch Linux ARM (or derivatives), focusing on non-systemd usage, primarily the runit init system